 We often team up with New York-based dance photographer Christopher Duggan (Nel’s husband!) to provide each company with a full array of photos for their preservation and promotional needs.
 You can learn more about Christopher’s dance photography on his website and let us know if your project involves photo in addition to video.

-Speaking of photography, who are the gorgeous dancers featured on your website?
+Speaking of photography, who are the dance companies featured on your website?

 Visit our Photo & Video credits page to find out!